2785 Assistant General Services Manager

 Candidates will be prompted to complete a Supplemental Questionnaire (SQ) as part of the online employment application.
 Section I of the Supplemental Questionnaire will be screened for relevant qualifying experience.
 Only those applicants who meet the minimum qualifications will proceed in the selection process.

-Trades Supervisory Written Examination (Weight: 60%)
+Basic Supervisory Examination (Weight: 60%)